BIOMEDICAL SCIENCES GRADUATE PROGRAM

 Founded in 1901, Temple University School of Medicine's primary mission is to educate the next generation of physicians and scientists.
 Temple has produced scores of leaders in medicine during its 111-year history.
 Its graduates continue to advance academia, clinical practice and industry across the globe.

-In its annual rankings, U.S. News & World Report lists Temple University School of Medicine one of the five most applied-to medical schools in the nation, plus names it among the nation's top 50 graduate schools for research.
+In its annual rankings, U.S. News & World Report lists Temple University School of Medicine as one of the five most applied-to medical schools and among the top medical research universities in the nation.
 It also ranks Temple University Hospital among the Philadelphia region's best.
 Temple has an excellent reputation.
 Hundreds of Temple faculty and alumni are cited for excellence in peer-reviewed rankings, year after year.

 Biomedical research is central to Temple's mission.
 Our world-class faculty set the pace in key areas of investigation, pushing the boundaries of science to advance patient care.

 Temple University School of Medicine is fully accredited by the Liaison Committee on Medical Education.
 Our new education and research building opened in 2009.
 Seven floors of the 480,000 square-foot, eleven-story structure are devoted to state-of-the-art research and laboratory space.